 Whitelisting targets an influencer’s lookalike audiences which helps creators reach new people who are interested in their content niche and would be interested in following the influencer’s account.
 New algorithms have made it very challenging for influencers to grow their online audience organically so whitelisting is a great way for many smaller creators to increase their online presence and in turn attract more followers.

-- Influencers can avoid oversaturation of their organic feed.
+Influencers can avoid the oversaturation of their organic feed

 When influencers begin posting too much sponsored content to their social media feed it can have a negative impact on their engagement rate and overall performance metrics.
 Influencers are popular with their fans due to their authentic storytelling and personal style of communication.
 Therefore if a creator’s feed becomes overcrowded with brand promotions, their followers will start to engage less and the influencer’s overall performance will decrease, making it difficult to secure future brand partnerships.
 A good way to avoid this is influencer content whitelisting.
 By publishing content from brand partnerships via paid advertising (whitelisting), influencers will be able to find a better balance between the branded and organic content shared on their feed.